UiPath (NASDAQ:PATH) PT Lowered to $30.00 at Canaccord Genuity Group

-UiPath (NASDAQ:PATH – Get Rating) had its price target dropped by equities research analysts at Canaccord Genuity Group from $55.00 to $30.00 in a note issued to investors on Thursday, Benzinga reports.
-The brokerage currently has a “hold” rating on the healthcare company’s stock.
-Canaccord Genuity Group’s price target suggests a potential upside of 35.26% from the stock’s previous close.
+UiPath (NASDAQ:PATH – Get Rating) had its price objective cut by Canaccord Genuity Group from $55.00 to $30.00 in a research note issued to investors on Thursday morning, The Fly reports.

-A number of other brokerages have also issued reports on PATH.
-Morgan Stanley raised shares of UiPath from an “equal weight” rating to an “overweight” rating and set a $74.00 target price for the company in a research note on Friday, December 3rd.
-Berenberg Bank raised shares of UiPath from a “hold” rating to a “buy” rating and set a $64.00 target price for the company in a research note on Thursday, December 9th.
-Oppenheimer lowered their price objective on shares of UiPath from $56.00 to $35.00 and set an “outperform” rating for the company in a research note on Thursday.
-Cowen lowered their price objective on shares of UiPath from $72.00 to $43.00 in a research note on Thursday.
-Finally, Macquarie raised shares of UiPath from a “neutral” rating to an “outperform” rating in a research note on Tuesday, January 25th.
-Three equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and fourteen have given a buy rating to the company.
-According to MarketBeat, UiPath presently has an average rating of “Hold” and a consensus price target of $50.27.
+PATH has been the subject of a number of other reports.
+Morgan Stanley raised shares of UiPath from an equal weight rating to an overweight rating and set a $74.00 price target for the company in a research note on Friday, December 3rd.
+Credit Suisse Group dropped their target price on shares of UiPath from $75.00 to $57.50 and set an outperform rating on the stock in a report on Thursday.
+Zacks Investment Research cut shares of UiPath from a hold rating to a sell rating in a research note on Tuesday, December 14th.
+Berenberg Bank upgraded shares of UiPath from a hold rating to a buy rating and set a $64.00 price target on the stock in a research note on Thursday, December 9th.
+Finally, KeyCorp lowered their target price on shares of UiPath from $86.00 to $69.00 and set an overweight rating on the stock in a research note on Thursday, December 9th.
+They noted that the move was a valuation call.
+Three equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and fourteen have given a buy rating to the company’s stock.
+According to MarketBeat.com, UiPath currently has a consensus rating of Hold and an average target price of $50.27.

-In related news, CAO Hitesh Ramani sold 9,464 shares of the business’s stock in a transaction that occurred on Monday, January 3rd.
-The stock was sold at an average price of $43.26, for a total transaction of $409,412.64.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CFO Ashim Gupta sold 24,546 shares of the business’s stock in a transaction that occurred on Monday, January 3rd.
-The stock was sold at an average price of $43.26, for a total value of $1,061,859.96.
+In related news, insider Brad Brubaker sold 2,921 shares of the business’s stock in a transaction dated Monday, January 3rd.
+The shares were sold at an average price of $43.26, for a total value of $126,362.46.
+The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Also, Director Kimberly Hammonds sold 2,521 shares of the business’s stock in a transaction dated Friday, March 18th.
+The stock was sold at an average price of $28.19, for a total transaction of $71,066.99.
 The disclosure for this sale can be found here.
-Insiders sold a total of 206,730 shares of company stock valued at $8,074,148 in the last quarter.
+Insiders have sold a total of 206,730 shares of company stock valued at $8,074,148 in the last 90 days.

-Several large investors have recently added to or reduced their stakes in the company.
-Sumitomo Mitsui Trust Holdings Inc. boosted its stake in shares of UiPath by 134.1% in the third quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 14,114,369 shares of the healthcare company’s stock valued at $742,557,000 after buying an additional 8,085,723 shares in the last quarter.
-Nikko Asset Management Americas Inc. increased its stake in UiPath by 133.9% in the third quarter.
-Nikko Asset Management Americas Inc. now owns 14,094,071 shares of the healthcare company’s stock valued at $739,939,000 after purchasing an additional 8,069,377 shares during the last quarter.
-Sands Capital Ventures LLC acquired a new stake in UiPath during the third quarter worth about $200,538,000.
-ARK Investment Management LLC grew its stake in shares of UiPath by 12.4% in the fourth quarter.
-ARK Investment Management LLC now owns 26,902,940 shares of the healthcare company’s stock valued at $1,160,324,000 after buying an additional 2,969,072 shares in the last quarter.
-Finally, Goldman Sachs Group Inc. grew its stake in shares of UiPath by 72.1% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 6,437,445 shares of the healthcare company’s stock valued at $277,647,000 after buying an additional 2,697,742 shares in the last quarter.
-51.80% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of PATH.
+Whittier Trust Co. acquired a new stake in UiPath during the 3rd quarter worth approximately $25,000.
+Sterling Financial Planning Inc. bought a new position in UiPath during the third quarter worth $26,000.
+Baldwin Brothers LLC MA bought a new position in UiPath during the fourth quarter worth $26,000.
+Signaturefd LLC increased its position in UiPath by 1,240.0% in the third quarter.
+Signaturefd LLC now owns 536 shares of the healthcare company’s stock worth $28,000 after buying an additional 496 shares during the period.
+Finally, Evolution Wealth Advisors LLC acquired a new stake in UiPath in the third quarter worth $28,000.
+51.80% of the stock is owned by institutional investors.

 UiPath Company Profile (Get Rating)